MicrosoftDocs/sql-docs/docs/reporting-services/tutorial-add-a-column-chart-to-your-report-report-builder.md

 4. On the **Choose a dataset page**, select **Create a dataset**, and then choose **Next**.

-5. On the **Choose a connection to a data source** page, select an existing data source or browse to the report server and choose a data source, and then select **Next**.
+5. On the **Choose a connection to a data source** page, select an existing data source.
+Or browse to the report server, and choose a data source.
+Then select **Next**.
 You might need to enter a user name and password.

     > [!NOTE]
     > The data source you choose is unimportant, as long as you have adequate permissions.
 You will not be getting data from the data source.
 For more information, see [Alternative ways to get a data connection &#40;Report Builder&#41;](../reporting-services/alternative-ways-to-get-a-data-connection-report-builder.md).